// Blog / inspector

 .knowledge/inspector/index.html

-The local dashboard is generated from repo-local artifacts and can be opened without a cloud service.
+The local dashboard is generated from repository files and can be opened without a cloud service.

 - Editing source files